niazangels/bandits/README.md

 * Code ported to Python 3.6
 * Uses builtin functions whenever possible
-* All plots done in Matplotlib on Jupyter instead of R
+* Plots created with Matplotlib instead of R

 ### More to come
 [x] UCB1